 Creme Fraiche Mashed Potatoes

-If you’re looking for another type of mashed potatoes, you can check out our Garlic Parmesan Mashed Potatoes.
+Be sure to pair with our Brown Sugar and Butter Roasted Turkey Breast, Prime Rib with Au Jus, and Garlic Rosemary Turkey Gravy.
+If you’re looking for another version of mashed potatoes, you can check out our Garlic Parmesan Mashed Potatoes.

-Yukon gold potatoes: My absolute favorite potatoes have to be yukon gold, they are creamy in texture, high in starch and really make the creamiest mash, in my opinion.
+Yukon gold potatoes: Our absolute favorite potatoes have to be yukon gold, they are creamy in texture, high in starch and really make the creamiest mash, in my opinion.

 Unsalted butter: Butter is also key to the creamiest mashed potatoes.
 We are making a mixture with heavy cream (or you can use whole milk), garlic cloves, rosemary and crème fraîche.